GustavoASC/google-drive-vscode/README.md

 # Google Drive™ for VSCode

 Manage Google Drive™ files and folders directly from VSCode.
-This extension uses *drive.file* scope and then can only access files and folders created on Google Drive through this extension.
-It will soon allow you to provide access to other files on Google Drive using Google Picker API (to be implemented).
+This extension uses *drive.file* scope and then can only access files and folders created on Google Drive™ through this extension.
+It will soon allow you to provide access to other files on Google Drive™ using Google Picker API (to be implemented).

 ## Features